-This teamwork is possible in three principle forms, depending on how the team members want to work together.
+Teamwork with MAXQDA (when not using the MAXQDA TeamCloud) is possible in three principle forms, depending on how the team members want to work together.

 1. Handing over a complete MAXQDA project to another team member

 A MAXQDA project with all the documents to be processed is duplicated for each team member.
-Each member works on a pre-arranged part of the project, for example only segments coded with selected codes, or only certain documents.
+Each member works on a pre-arranged part of the project, for example, only segments coded with selected codes, or only certain documents.
 At the end, the coded segments, memos, etc. are transferred from the respective projects into a master project.

 3. Merging MAXQDA projects